PBA-EAAA-Group3/Farmfair/README.md

 # Farmfair
-Master repository for the Farmfairproject
+Master repository for the Farmfair project

+By Jeanette, Ruth, Sebastian